cTraymany/sinatra-todo/README.md

 # Sinatra Todo Web App

 This Sinatra web app allows multiple users to create todo lists.
+Safely create an account to keep track of your chores!
+We use BCrypt to encrypt user passwords.
+Take note of important details with the option to add a description to each task!
+Tasks are stored in a database created with SQLite3.

 ## Getting Started